Beat Shazam: Seasons 4–7

-Bonus round: Beat Shazam
+Bonus Round: Beat Shazam

 The winning team attempts to identify five more songs, one at a time before Shazam can do so.
 Each correct answer awards the team $25,000.
 No multiple-choice answers are offered in this round, and each song is in a different category.
 The team must answer with the exact wording of the title.
 A yellow ring on the gameboard steadily disappears to act as a timer; the contestants must buzz in before it is completely gone.
 If the team fails to buzz in on any song, or fails to identify any song, they lose the opportunity to play for $1,000,000.

 After all five songs have been played, the team is given a category for a sixth and final song.
 They may either end the game and keep their winnings or attempt to identify this song.
 If they choose to continue, only one team member may play.
 If the contestant correctly names the song before Shazam, the team's entire winnings are doubled; if the team beats Shazam on all six songs, the team's winnings are increased to the grand prize of $1,000,000.
 Giving a wrong answer or no answer on the final song cuts the team's winnings in half.
-However, if they choose to keep their winnings and not face the final song, they are given a chance to see if they can identify the last song.
-If they correctly name the song, they are not awarded any money and if they incorrectly name the song, they don't lose any money.
+However, if they choose to keep their winnings, they are given a chance to play the final song unofficially and see if they would have been able to name it.

 Without winning the grand prize, a team can win up to $352,000 ($452,000 in season 1; $448,000 in season 2; $404,000 in season 3) over the course of the entire game, by identifying every song in the main game, beating Shazam on four of the first five songs in the bonus round, then beating it again on the sixth.

+Top prize winners

-There have been three teams who successfully "Beat Shazam" and won the $1,000,000 grand prize:
+There have been five teams who successfully "Beat Shazam" and won the $1,000,000 grand prize: